 Sunspots

-Within a few years time, sunspots are expected to reach the peak of the current solar cycle (number 25).
-As above image shows, NOAA predicts the maximum for cycle 25 to be reached in July 2025, when NOAA predicts the number of sunspots to be 115.3 and radio flux to be 135.8.
-As the above images also shows, observed values for January 2023 are already well above the maximum values that NOAA predicted to be reached in July 2025.
+In July 2025, sunspots are expected to reach the peak of the current solar cycle (number 25).
+NOAA predicts the maximum number of sunspots for cycle 25 to be 115.3 and radio flux to be 135.8.
+As the above images show, observed values are already well above the maximum values predicted by NOAA to be reached in July 2025.

 Green dot: NOAA/NASA amplitude prediction.
 Purple dot: study's amplitude prediction